Bell's theorem is an exercise in the statistical theory of causality

 In Figure \ref{fig2}, the nodes labelled $A$, $B$, $X$, $Y$ correspond to the four observed binary variables.
 The other two nodes annotated ``Experimenter'' and ``(Hidden)'' correspond to factors leading to the statistical dependence structure of $(A, B, X, Y)$ of two kinds.
 On the one hand, the experimenter externally has control of the choice of the settings.
 In some experiments they are intended to be the results of external, fair coin tosses.
 Thus the experimenter might try to achieve that $A$ and $B$ are statistically independent and completely random.
 The important thing is the aim to have the mechanism leading to selection of two settings statistically independent of the physics of what is going on inside the long horizontal box of Figure \ref{fig1}.
 That mechanism is unknown and unspecified.
 In the physics literature, one uses the phrase ``hidden variables'', and they are thought to be those aspects of the initial state of all the stuff inside the long box which leads in a quasi-deterministic fashion to the actually observed measurement outcomes.
 The model therefore represents a classical physical model, classical in the sense of pre-quantum theory, and one in which experimental settings can be chosen in a statistically independent manner from the parameters of the physical processes, essentially deterministic, which lead to the actually observed measurement outcomes at the two ends of the long box.

 Thus we are making the following assumptions.
 There are two statistically independent random variables (not necessarily real-valued -- they may take values in any measure spaces whatsoever), which I will denote by $\Lambda_E$ and $\Lambda_H$, such that the probability distribution of $(A, B, X, Y)$ can be simulated as follows.
 First of all, draw outcomes $\lambda_E$ and $\lambda_H$, independently, from any two probability distributions over any measure spaces whatsoever.
-Next, given $\Lambda_E$, draw outcomes $a, b$ from any two probability distributions on $\{1, 2\}$, depending on $\lambda_E$.
-Next, given $a$ and $\lambda_H$, draw $x\in \{-1, +1\}$ from some probability distribution depending on those two parameters, and similarly, independently, draw $\in\{-1, +1\}$ from some probability distribution depending on $b$ and $\lambda_H$.
+Next, given $\lambda_E$, draw outcomes $a, b$ from any two probability distributions on $\{1, 2\}$, depending on $\lambda_E$.
+Next, given $a$ and $\lambda_H$, draw $x\in \{-1, +1\}$ from some probability distribution depending on those two parameters, and similarly, independently, draw $y \in\{-1, +1\}$ from some probability distribution depending on $b$ and $\lambda_H$\footnote{In this Kolmogorovian mathematical framework there is a ``hidden'' technical assumption of measurability.
+It can be avoided, see the author's 2014 paper ``Statistics, Causality and Bell's Theorem'', published in the journal \emph{Statistical Science} and also available on \texttt{arXiv.org}.
+The assumption of $N$ \emph{independent and identically distributed} copies of this picture can be avoided too.}.

 Thus, $\Lambda_H$ is the hidden variable responsible for possible statistical dependence between $X$ and $Y$ given $A$ and $B$.

 In the theory of graphical models, one knows that such models can be thought of as deterministic models, where the random variable connected to any node in the DAG is a deterministic function of the variables associated with nodes with direct directed links to that node, together with some independent random variable associated with that node.
 In particular therefore, in obvious notation,